chrisdudley-dev/smart-edge-cloud-thermohygrometer/README.md

-# 🌐 Smart Edge–Cloud Monitor
+# 🌐 Smart Edge–Cloud Thermostat

 **Your Environment, Monitored — From the Edge to the Cloud**
 [![License](https://img.shields.io/badge/license-Apache--2.0-blue)](LICENSE)